cznethub/data-best-practices/data_publication_guidance.md

 4. [SESAR](https://www.geosamples.org): A sample registry that catalogs sample metadata, sample images, and other information to make samples more discoverable, accessible, and reusable.
 SESAR allows you to get an IGSN for your samples, a globally unique identifier that is essential for unambiguously citing samples in datasets and publications ([https://www.igsn.org](https://www.igsn.org)).
 Use SESAR to submit metadata about your samples and obtain IGSN Global Sample Numbers.
 Resources for researchers can be accessed at [https://www.geosamples.org/resources/researchers](https://www.geosamples.org/resources/researchers), and tutorials and FAQs can be accessed at [https://www.geosamples.org/resources/help](https://www.geosamples.org/resources/help).
 5. [OpenTopography](https://opentopography.org): A repository that facilitates community access to high-resolution, Earth science-oriented, topography data and related tools and resources.
 Submit high resolution topography data acquired with lidar and other technologies.
 A tutorial describing how to submit data to OpenTopography can be accessed at: [https://cloud.sdsc.edu/v1/AUTH_opentopography/www/docs/CommunityDataspaceTutorial.pdf](https://cloud.sdsc.edu/v1/AUTH_opentopography/www/docs/CommunityDataspaceTutorial.pdf).

 If you choose to submit your data or research products to a repository other than the ones listed above, we will still need to know about those submissions.
-Please register these datasets with the CZ Net Data Submission Portal.
+Please register these datasets with the CZNet Data Submission Portal.

 Please see our specific guidance for CZNet data and research products below for information on what to do if you submit to a different repository.